jplegacy/rubixAI/README.md

 ## Traversing Rubix Cube State Spaces with Informed Search Algorithms

 ### 1. Background and Goals
-The project's goal is to analyze Search Algorithms when applied on the state spaces of Rubix Cube's.
-We are interested in investigating the relationship betweeen the strategies and heuristics correlated to solving a Rubix cube successfully.
-The task of solving Rubix cube's is evidently a challenging one when considering the state space has a branching factor of about 18 moves per state in a 3 by 3, giving it a total of approximately 4.3 × 10^19 possible states and configuerations.
+The project's goal is to analyze Search Algorithms when applied to the state spaces of Cubes.
+We are interested in investigating the relationship between the strategies and heuristics correlated to solving a Rubix cube successfully.
+The task of solving Rubix cubes is evidently a challenging one when considering the state space has a branching factor of about 18 moves per state in a 3 by 3, giving it a total of approximately 4.3 × 10^19 possible states and configurations.

 ### 2. How to Install and Run